Artistic gymnastics

-Artistic gymnastics is a discipline of gymnastics in which athletes perform short routines on different apparatuses.
-The sport is governed by the Fédération Internationale de Gymnastique (FIG), which designs the Code of Points and regulates all aspects of elite international competition.
-Within individual countries, gymnastics is regulated by national federations like British Gymnastics and USA Gymnastics.
+Artistic gymnastics is a discipline of gymnastics in which athletes perform short routines on different types of apparatus.
+The sport is governed by the Fédération Internationale de Gymnastique (FIG), which assigns the Code of Points used to score performances and regulates all aspects of elite international competition.
+Within individual countries, gymnastics is regulated by national federations such as British Gymnastics and USA Gymnastics.
 Artistic gymnastics is a popular spectator sport at many competitions, including the Summer Olympic Games.

 History

 The gymnastic system was mentioned in writings by ancient authors, including Homer, Aristotle, and Plato.
 It included many disciplines that later became independent sports, such as swimming, racing, wrestling, boxing, and horse riding.
 It was also used for military training.

-In its present form, gymnastics evolved in Bohemia and what is now known as Germany at the beginning of the 19th century.
+Gymnastics evolved in Bohemia and what later became Germany at the beginning of the 19th century.
 The term "artistic gymnastics" was introduced to distinguish freestyle performances from those used by the military.
-The German educator Friedrich Ludwig Jahn, who was known as the father of gymnastics, invented several apparatuses, including the horizontal bar and parallel bars that are used to this day.
+The German educator Friedrich Ludwig Jahn, who was known as the father of gymnastics, invented several apparatus, including the horizontal bar and parallel bars.
 Two of the first gymnastics clubs were Turnvereins and Sokols.

-The FIG was founded in 1881, and it remains the governing body of international gymnastics.
-The organization initially included only three countries and was called the European Gymnastics Federation until 1921, when the first non-European countries joined and it was reorganized into its present form.
+The FIG was founded in 1881 and remains the governing body of international gymnastics.
+The organization began with three countries and was called the European Gymnastics Federation until 1921, when the first non-European countries joined, and it was reorganized into its modern form.

 Gymnastics was included in the 1896 Summer Olympics, but female gymnasts were not allowed to participate in the Olympics until 1928.
 The World Artistic Gymnastics Championships, held since 1903, were only open to men until 1934.
 Since then, two branches of artistic gymnastics have developed: women's artistic gymnastics (WAG) and men's artistic gymnastics (MAG).
-Unlike men's and women's branches of many other sports, WAG and MAG differ significantly in technique and in apparatuses used at major competitions.
+Unlike men's and women's branches of many other sports, WAG and MAG differ significantly in technique and apparatuses used at major competitions.